-Chapter Section Policy/Para No. Full Name Organisation Details Chapter 7: Transport Parking DMP 29 Brent Friends of the Earth Brent Friends of the Earth Comments Management that a subject in a We appear that policing policing have the potential to halp policing.
-Control principles from policing and higher sharper for poid outing the stands parking permits for cars with high CO2 emissions.
+Chapter Section Policy/Para No. Full Name Organisation Details Chapter 7: Transport Parking DMP 29 Brent Friends of the Earth Brent Friends of the Earth Comments We assert that require religion have the retential to halo reduce Coulous emissions from subjects by introducing over higher change for residential street parking permits for cars with high CO2 emissions.
 This could be included in the DMP.